oam-dev/spec/README.md

 ### Why Open Application Model?

-Platforms without application context is hard:
+Platforms without application context are hard:

 - Developers spend time on infrastructure details instead of applications - ingress, labels, iptables rules, DNS, etc, and learning how the platform is implemented.
 - Restricted platform capabilities - in-house APIs with opinionated abstractions and implementations, lack of interoperability.